jolbol1/jolbol1/README.md

 My last video was 5yrs ago and turned out to be the most popular, ["How to Map Keys on a Mac"](https://www.youtube.com/watch?v=ky6zzzAkqHc)

 Interestingly, depsite the channel existing for 10yrs out most popular year was 2020 as I imagine several people needed to use their Mac's to work from home.

-#### FuzedDesigns
-I also once had a YouTube channel dedicated to photoshop speed arts and YouTube channel design (backgrounds, logos, etc).
-Unfortunatley the channel is no longer up.

-#### Misc Failed and Removed Channel (I tried a lot)
-* SlicedDesigns
-* CraziiPlays
-* ImBaffled
-* JolbolCrafts
-* Many many more embarassing names